HCR hairpin

 For citation, please select from the list below as appropriate for your application:

-HCR spectral imaging of any combination of 10 RNA, protein, or protein:protein targets with 1-step quantitative HCR signal amplification for all targets simultaneously (Schulte et al., 2024a).
+HCR RNA-FISH/IF/PPI enable quantitative, high-resolution imaging of 10 RNA, protein, and/or protein:protein complex targets with 1-step HCR signal amplification for all targets simultaneously.
+The method is suitable for whole-mounts and delicate samples as it requires no repeated staining, imaging, registration, or stripping (Schulte et al., 2024b).

 • HCR RNA-FISH/IF

-A unified approach to multiplexed, quantitative, high-resolution RNA fluorescence in situ hybridization (RNA-FISH) and protein immunofluorescence (IF) with 1-step quantitative enzyme-free HCR signal amplification performed for all RNA and protein targets simultaneously (Schwarzkopf et al., 2021)
+HCR RNA-FISH/IF provides a unified platform for multiplex, quantitative, high-resolution RNA and protein imaging in highly autofluorescent samples with 1-step HCR signal amplification performed for all RNA and protein targets simultaneously (Schwarzkopf et al., 2021).

 • HCR IF